Eddie Rosario Player Props: Braves vs. Marlins

 Eddie Rosario At The Plate

-- Rosario is batting .194 with three doubles, two home runs and two walks.
+- Rosario is hitting .200 with three doubles, three home runs and three walks.

-- In 19 games played this season, he has homered in two of them.
+- He has gone deep in 15.0% of his games this season, and 4.4% of his plate appearances.

-- Rosario has picked up an RBI in two games this year, with multiple runs batted in once.
+- Rosario has driven in a run in three games this season (15.0%), including one multiple-RBI game.

-- He has scored at least one run five times this season (26.3%), including one multi-run game.
+- In six games this season (30.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.